 Obesity is of especially great concern because it is closely connected with greater likelihood of various serious diseases, including diabetes.
 It is with good reason that the CDC refers to an "obesity epidemic," pointing out that "obesity costs this country about $150 billion a year, or almost 10 percent of the national medical budget....
 Obesity is epidemic in the United States today and a major cause of death, attributable to heart disease, cancer, and diabetes."
 (2b)

 The cause of this epidemic is unknown.
 There are speculations, including one that is supported by seemingly authoritative sources, to the effect that "children who were not breastfed are at increased risk of obesity" (as stated on the website of the American Academy of Family Physicians).
-U.S. Surgeon General Regina Benjamin shares this opinion, but she acknowledges that this is only an inference, based on observational studies.(2) The U.S. Agency for Healthcare Research and Quality points out that such studies are subject to false conclusion.(3)
+U.S. Surgeon General Regina Benjamin shares this opinion, but she acknowledges that this is only inference, based on observational studies.(2) Recognized leading experts in medical evidence2e have determined that evidence from observational studies is predominantly of low quality,2c and have used terms such as “the disastrous inadequacy of lesser evidence,” in reference to findings from observational studies.2d The U.S. Agency for Healthcare Research and Quality points out that observational studies are subject to false conclusion.(3)

 Section 1: Historical data on this subject